sumup/sumup-go/DOCUMENTATION.md

     Id  *string `json:"id,omitempty"`
     // Unique identifying code of the merchant profile.
     MerchantCode string `json:"merchant_code"`
     // Email address of the registered user (merchant) to whom the payment is made.
-It is highly recommended to
-    // use `merchant_code` instead of `pay_to_email`.
     // Format: email
+    // Deprecated: `pay_to_email` is deprecated, use `merchant_code` instead.
     PayToEmail *string `json:"pay_to_email,omitempty"`
-    // Alternative payment method name
-    PaymentType *string `json:"payment_type,omitempty"`
-    // Object containing personal details about the payer, typical for __Boleto__ checkouts PersonalDetails *CreateCheckoutBodyPersonalDetails `json:"personal_details,omitempty"`
     // Purpose of the checkout.
     // Default: CHECKOUT
     Purpose *CreateCheckoutBodyPurpose `json:"purpose,omitempty"`